dino0320/dino0320.github.io/docs/_posts/version-control/git/about-filemode-in-git-config/en/2025-07-08-about-filemode-in-git-config-en.md

 ```

 ## Testing core.fileMode
-Let’s test the effect of `core.fileMode`.
+Let's test the effect of `core.fileMode`.
 This example is performed on Ubuntu.

 First, set `core.fileMode` to `false`: